chibisnorlax/acnhfaq/faq/npc/v-npc.md

     </div>
 </div>

-- The youngest sister of Mabel and Sable, does not work in The Able Sisters shop, instead visits your island in the Resident Services plaza.
+- The middle sister of Mabel and Sable, does not work in The Able Sisters shop, instead visits your island in the Resident Services plaza.
 - Label quest rewards are calculated as below: